3 August 2026, 12:02

 «Little Brother»

-It sees in the wild animal a kindred being rather than an object to be shot.
+It sees in the wild animal a kindred being rather than an object to be killed.

 «In the Pack»

-It tells of the social fabric within the pack, torn apart by killings.
+It tells of the social fabric of the pack, torn apart by killings.

 «The Sounder»

-It tells of the family bond of wild boars, ripped apart by hunting.
+It tells of the family group of wild boars, torn apart by hunting.

 «The Whistle»

-It tells of the marmot, which lives in a family group, protects its clan with its warning whistle, and is hunted for fat and pseudo-medicine.
+It tells of the marmot, which lives in a family group, protects its clan with its warning whistle and is hunted for its fat and pseudo-medicine.

 «In the Tunnel»

-It is about the cruel artificial den facilities in which hunting dogs are trained on live foxes for earth hunting.
+It is about the cruel artificial dens in which hunting dogs are trained on live foxes for earth hunting.

 Hunting methods and equipment